-As indicated earlier, all subsurface material exposed in our test pit at the site consisted of conglomerate to sandstone bedrock.
-This bedrock was generally in a weak condition, but increased in strength with depth.
+As indicated earlier, conglomerate bedrock was encountered within our test pit at a depth of 2 1/2 feet below existing site grade.
+This bedrock was generally in a moderately strong to strong condition, with strength increasing with depth.
 We anticipate that the minimum equipment required for excavations within the bedrock will be the use of a heavy excavator with a ripper tooth or a hoe-ram.
 Prior to bidding, the contractor should be provided with this report in order to be made aware of the subsurface conditions so that they can assess the type of equipment that will be best suited for these conditions.